resamsel/dbmanagr/README.md

 other.

 positional arguments:
-  left                  the left URI to parse (format for PostgreSQL:
+  left                  the left URI to parse (format for PostgreSQL/MySQL:
                         user@host/database/table; for SQLite:
                         databasefile.db/table)
-  right                 the right URI to parse (format for PostgreSQL:
+  right                 the right URI to parse (format for PostgreSQL/MySQL:
                         user@host/database/table; for SQLite:
                         databasefile.db/table)